PMI David I. Cleland Project Management Literature Award

 The PMI David I. Cleland Project Management Literature Award recognizes the author(s) of a published book that significantly advances project management knowledge, concepts, and practice.

-The nominated book must have been published in English during the previous calendar year in a field relevant to project management.
+The nominated book must have been published in English during the two previous calendar years in a field relevant to project management.

 • The book may come from academic or practitioner literature.